top of page

 Feed every 4-6 weeks with a balanced liquid fertilizer to encourage healthy growth.
 Avoid over-fertilizing as it may cause salt buildup in the soil.

-• This plant produces small corms just at or below the soil surface.
-These can be removed and replanted once their dormancy ends.
+• Produces small corms just at or below the soil surface.
+These can be removed and replanted once dormancy ends.

 • Plant corms in a moist, well-draining mix and keep them warm and humid for successful propagation.